Article

 21. Strive for a Healthy Work Environment

-All the available employee engagement best practices can be put in place, but this effort won’t succeed if the workplace isn’t a healthy environment.
-Make a policy that bullying and harassment of employees, vendors, suppliers, customers, or anyone else interacting with the company will not be tolerated.
+All the available employee engagement best practices can be put in place, but this effort won’t succeed if the organizational workplace isn’t a healthy environment.
+Establish policies that bullying and harassment of employees, vendors, suppliers, customers, or anyone else interacting with the company will not be tolerated, aligning with organizational values and protecting the workforce.

-Employees may need assistance with how to express themselves when they are frustrated.
+Employees within the organization may need assistance with how to express themselves when they are frustrated.
 It can be difficult to stay focused on an issue without assigning blame.
-Even worse, the conversation may devolve into attacking the other person’s work ethic or other personal characteristics.
+Even worse, the conversation may devolve into attacking the other person’s work ethic or other personal characteristics, undermining leadership and organizational values.

-Make communication training available to everyone in the company.
-This communication strategy ensures that everyone in the company understands how to interact with each other clearly and positively.
+Make communication training available to everyone in the organization.
+This communication strategy ensures that everyone in the company understands how to interact with each other clearly and positively, fostering a cohesive and engaged workforce.

 22. Encourage Employees to Collaborate

-Encouraging collaboration is an excellent strategy for improving employee engagement.
+Encouraging collaboration within the organization is an excellent strategy for improving employee engagement.
 Consider these ways to put it into practice:

 Cross-functional Collaboration

-Look for opportunities where employees from different teams or departments can work together on tasks or projects.
-This policy will help to bring down silos and increase the sense of teamwork between employees.
+Look for opportunities within the organization where employees from different teams or departments can work together on tasks or projects.
+This policy will help to bring down silos and increase the sense of teamwork within the workforce.

 Collaboration Tools

-Use project management software, online collaboration spaces, virtual meeting platforms, and the company intranet to work together and share ideas easily.
+Use project management software, online collaboration spaces, virtual meeting platforms, and the company intranet to foster collaboration and share ideas easily throughout the organization.

 Team-building Opportunities

-Organize team-building activities.
-Schedule outings that encourage employees to get to know each other and work together in a relaxed setting.
+Organize team-building activities within the organization.
+Schedule outings that encourage workforce members to get to know each other and work together in a relaxed setting, enhancing collaboration and engagement.

 Encourage Open Communication

-Encourage employees to share their ideas and provide feedback to each other.
-Create a workplace culture where people feel safe to speak up and share their perspectives during team meetings, video calls, group chats, etc.
+Encourage employees within the organization to share their ideas and provide feedback to each other.
+Create a workplace culture where people feel safe to speak up and share their perspectives during team meetings, video calls, group chats, etc., supported by leadership.

 23. Make Employee Engagement Part of Company Culture

 The best HR practices for employee engagement form part of ongoing policies that are ingrained into the company culture.
 These practices add up to a lot more than holding a meeting once a year or sending out a survey every quarter to ask employees how they feel about their work.
-(These two strategies are a very good start, by the way.)
+(These two strategies are a very good start, by the way.), reinforcing organizational leadership and workforce engagement.

-If the company culture doesn’t value honest, open, and constant communication that keeps employees engaged, then it needs to shift in that direction.
+If the organization’s culture doesn’t value honest, open, and constant communication that keeps the workforce engaged, then it needs to shift in that direction.
 The company can establish a communication strategy built around employee engagement.

 24. Remember that One Size Doesn’t Fit All